esden/fxload/README.txt

 FXLOAD UTILITY

-This program is conveniently able to download firmware into FX and FX2 EZ-USB devices, as well as the original AnchorChips EZ-USB.
+This program is conveniently able to download firmware into FX, FX2, and FX2LP EZ-USB devices, as well as the original AnchorChips EZ-USB.
 It is intended to be invoked by hotplug scripts when the unprogrammed device appears on the bus.

 Primarily as an aid for developers, this can also be used to update firmware on devices which boot from I2C serial EEPROMs.
 For that